Aston Villa F.C. in the 1880s: 1882–83

 1883 saw an increased takeover by professionals in the English game with Preston North End, in particular, attracting and paying a number of stars (mostly from Scotland).
 This move away from amateurism was to prove an advantage for Villa, whose industrial Birmingham home gave them access to large numbers of potential supporters.
 This in turn meant they could afford to pay decent wages to players with the ticket revenue accrued.

 The year also saw Villa's longest run in the FA Cup.
 They beat Walsall Swifts, Wednesbury Old Athletic, Aston Unity and Walsall Town before a controversial 4–3 loss to Notts County.
 A County player appeared to punch the ball off the line in the dying stages, but the referee was unmoved.
 The beaten Walsall Swifts and Walsall Town would later merge to make the present-day Walsall FC.

+There were debuts for Joe Simmonds (22), Thomas Bryan, David Anderson, Alf Harvey, Wally Roberts, Charles Apperley and Tommy Mason.